DoomerDGR8/Ulid/README.md

 }
 ```

-To use those converters, you can either specify individual properties of entities in `OnModelCreating` method of your context:
+To use those converters, you can specify individual properties of entities in `OnModelCreating` method of your context:
 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder) {